hyperjoke/Teensy-36-i2c-lcd/README.md

-# Basic info
+# LCD_I2C_Teensy36 library
 This is library for I2C display.
 It wokrs with Teensy 3.6.

 # Installation
-Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.
+Create a new folder called "LCD_I2C_Teensy36" under the folder named "libraries" in your Arduino sketchbook folder.
 Create the folder "libraries" in case it does not exist yet.
-Place all the files in the "LiquidCrystal_I2C" folder.
+Place all the files in the "LCD_I2C_Teensy36" folder.

 # Usage
 To use the library in your own sketch, select it from *Sketch > Import Library*.